markohautala/nextjs-image-gallery-app/README.md

 2. Install the dependencies with `npm install`.
 3. Start the development server with `npm run dev`.
 4. Open the app in your browser at `http://localhost:3000`.

+That's it!
+Hope you find it useful.
+Let me know if you have any questions.